hbctraining/Training-modules/Finding_and_summarizing_colossal_files/lessons/02_grep_regex.md

 In this lesson, we will:
 - Utilize `grep` for searching for through files
-- Implement regular expressions to within `grep`
+- Implement regular expressions within `grep`

 # grep

 `grep`, short for **G**lobal **R**egular **E**xpression **P**rint, is a Unix command used to search files for characters that match a specified pattern, referred to as a *string*.
-In our FIX LINK [previous module](), we demonstrated the simple use of `grep` to search for strings of N among a file of DNA sequences.
-Rather than providing the exact characters we want to search we can also use regular expressions. **Regular expressions (sometimes referred to as regex) are a string of characters that can be used as a pattern to match against.**
+In this lesson, we will demonstrate the simple use of `grep` to search for strings of characters within a file.
+Alternatively to providing the exact characters we want to search, we can also use regular expressions. **Regular expressions (sometimes referred to as regex) are a string of characters that can be used as a pattern to match against.**

 ## Getting Started